HAND AND SKY PROJECT

 These programs grew out of fifteen years experience in Special Schools and Autistic Units in Mainstream Schools in Hackney where Ruth developed this model whilst working as an Independent Practitioner.

-The out-reach work was inspired by our Charity's beginnings in a Garden in Islington London, which we created together.
+This out-reach work was inspired by our Charity's beginnings in a Garden in Islington London which we created together.